At hearings, EPA chief seeks to divert blame for ethics woes

 "You're the guy in charge," Democratic Rep. Peter Welch of Vermont countered.
 "It really seems like there's something on your desk with the motto: 'The buck stops nowhere.'"

-Pruitt drew an unusual rebuke from EPA's inspector general, Arthur Elkins, while he was still testifying.
-In a statement, Elkins said he never signed off on an internal review of security threats that Pruitt cited at the hearing to explain why he needed unusual arrangements for his safety.
+Pruitt drew an unusual rebuke from the office of EPA's inspector general, Arthur Elkins, while he was still testifying.
+A spokesman for Elkins, Kentia Elbaum, said he never signed off on an internal review of security threats that Pruitt cited at the hearing to explain why he needed unusual arrangements for his safety.

-Elkins said the summary was prepared by Patrick Sullivan, an assistant inspector general, and "leaked without authorization."
+Elbaum said the summary was prepared by Patrick Sullivan, an assistant inspector general, and provided to Pruitt's security team but said it was later "leaked without authorization."

-Pruitt read aloud from two security threats, one from a man, apparently in India, who tweeted that he planned to shoot Pruitt.
+Pruitt read aloud from two security threats, one from a man who tweeted that he planned to shoot Pruitt.
+Investigators determined that the person who wrote the tweet "is currently believed to be living in India."

 Democratic Rep. Betty McCollum of Minnesota was unmoved, saying: "We all receive threats on our Facebook page."